dbt-labs/docs.getdbt.com/website/docs/reference/model-selection-syntax.md

 Selector methods return all resources that share a common property, using the syntax `method:value`.

-### The "package" method
-The `package` method is used
-While the `package:` prefix is not explicitly required, it may be used to make selectors unambiguous.

 ### The "tag" method
 The `tag` method is used to select models that match a specified [tag](tags) .